 - Do they have authorization issued by the FMCSA?
 Moving companies that have licenses issued by the federal government are regulated by law and are thus bound by some standards when talking about pricing and transport.
 You won’t be in control when you contract your moving job to a mover or broker that is not registered with the federal government.

 - Is the company licensed for interstate transport?
-Moving companies that operate state to state are required by the federal government to be licensed with the FMCSA.
-State to state moving companies should present you a duplicate of their federal tariff when requested.
+Moving companies that operate state to state are required by the federal government to be licensed with the FMCSA. long distance moving companies should present you a duplicate of their federal tariff when requested.
 You can also check the FMCSA website to see if the operating license of the mover is updated.

 - Does the moving company belong to AMSA?
 The American Moving and Storage Association’s ProMover program gives residential movers certification and complies with government regulations and policies that protect customers from dishonest moving practices.